Tactical athletes in operational gear standing in formation — representing the multi-domain readiness a real tactical athlete program builds.

 SOF OPERATOR Base

-• Designed for SWAT and law enforcement units
+• Built for SWAT operators, patrol officers, and law enforcement tactical units who need explosive output and recovery between calls.

 Step 5: Scalability (Beginner → Elite)